ArjanFaber-VAR/ArjanFaber-VAR.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI Assistant - VAR is offline"
+title: "AI Assistant - VAR is offline, try again later ..."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Currently the server for AI Assistant - VAR is offline ...
 ======